Avalon (Finnish band): Angels of the Apocalypse (2014)

 In October 2013 Timo launched a news website for the project in which he announced the sequel to The Land of New Hope, which was provisionally titled Avalon II.
 The cast of guest musicians will be revealed one by one.
 Simone Simons of Epica fame is the first confirmed singer.
 Floor Jansen will play the leading role.
 It was also announced that Timo's former bandmates in Stratovarius, drummer Tuomo Lassila and keyboardist Antti Ikonen will play on this album.

 On 28 January Timo revealed title of the album (Angels of the Apocalypse) and the rest of the cast: Fabio Lione (Rhapsody of Fire, Angra), David DeFeis (Virgin Steele), Elize Ryd (Amaranthe) and Caterina Nix.
 Timo also announced that there will be a contest for guitar and keyboard players, with the winners getting a chance to perform a solo with him in one of the songs.

 A European tour was planned for May 2014, coinciding with the release of the album.

-Return to Eden (2019) and The Enigma Birth (2021)
+Return to Eden (2019), The Enigma Birth (2021) and dissolution

 In early 2019, Timo Tolkki announced the third Avalon album and remaining part of the Avalon trilogy, Return to Eden, with the main working song, "Promises".

 The fourth Avalon studio album, The Enigma Birth was released on 18 June 2021, extending the Avalon conceptual saga.
+Shortly after the album's release, Timo Tolkki announced the end of the Avalon project after a dispute with Frontiers Records.